nismod/energy_demand/README.rst

-Running the model (local)
+1. Initialising and running the model (local)
 ========================
 **HIRE** is written in Python (Python>=3.6).
-In order to run HIRE, the following steps are necessary.
-Step 1, 2 and 3 only needs to be executed to set-up the model.
-Step 4 and 5 need to be run every time the model is run with different assumptions.
+In order to run HIRE, first the model needs to be set up one (Section 1.1).
+The scenario Set-up need to be run every time the model is run with different assumptions (Section 1.2).

-Model Set-Up
+1.1 Model Set-Up
 -------------

-``
 1. Add all necessary HIRE data into a local directory as ``path/to/energy_data_folder`` and download the energy_demand python code.